-6.2.2 Private key (n out of m) multi-person control
+6.3.1 Multi-person control (n out of m) of the private key

 Multi-person control is required for activation of the CA's private key.
 In accordance with this CPS, there is a policy of two of four people in order to activate keys.